 “Thank you for your kindness, Jigō-san.”

-If Terra barged in without warning, she might bump into this man again.
+“—Excuse me?!”
+Diode almost flipped her dining tray.
+Meika’s quiet zuijin maintained his composure.
+As might be expected, the young man wasn’t just anybody.
+If Terra barged in without warning, she might bump into him again.
 Diode absolutely couldn’t let that happen; she had to find a way to establish contact.

 She devoured the troublesome, familiar taste of the starchy paste.